WayneBrown/learnwebgl2/_sources/02_tools_and_languages/7_events.rst

 Let's assume the mouse just moved over a button, which is inside a :code:`<div>` element which is inside a :code:`<body>` element.
 So there were several HTML elements under the mouse when it moved.
 Which of the three elements does the event "fire" on?
-It is actually a complex question and depends on which elements have registered event handlers.
+This is actually a complex question and depends on which elements have registered event handlers.
 Let's suppose only the button has registered a mouse motion event handler.
 When the mouse moves over the button its event handler will be called.
 However, some HTML elements have